Pratyay211/Recommender-system/README.md

 # MovieRec
-This project is a web app for movie websites like Netflix where a user is allowed to create an account and watch movies.
-This web app has mainly focused on the quality of recommendations we make to the user.
-From the various forms of recommendations we have used some of the most appropriate ones.
+This project is a web app for movie/TV series websites like Netflix where a user is allowed to create an account and watch movies.
+This web app mainly focuses on the quality of recommendations made to the user.
+From the various forms of recommendations, we have used some of the most appropriate ones.
 The user can view the already watched and rated movies in the dashboard.
-But before that when the user opens the web app he is prompted to login the website if not registered we can as well register.
-The web app has a nice GUI with every button and field labeled with their respective role.
-So, the user will not face any difficulty in using the web app.
+But before that when the user opens the web app he is prompted to login to the website.
+The web app has a nice GUI with every button and field labeled with their respective role in the application.
+So, the user will not face any difficulty while using the web app.

 ## Welcome to MovieRec
 ![homepage](images/homepage.png)